savonet/book/technology.md

 ### Synchronization

-In order to provide samples at a regular pace, a source of sound has an _internal clock_ which will tick regularly: each soundcard has a clock, your computer has a clock, the live streams are generated by things which have clocks.
+In order to provide samples at a regular pace, a source of sound has an _internal clock_\index{clock} which will tick regularly: each soundcard has a clock, your computer has a clock, the live streams are generated by things which have clocks.
 Now, suppose that you have two soundcards generating sound at 44100 Hz, meaning that their internal clocks both tick at 44100 Hz.
 Those are not